 Stalking red deer is a valuable activity for business on estates across much of the Highlands.
 However, without natural predators, populations of deer are too high in many parts of Scotland, causing significant damage to the environment, especially to native woodlands and peatlands, by too much browsing and trampling.
 They can also cause motor accidents when they stray on to roads.

 Effective deer management is therefore essential to keep populations at a sustainable level and reduce their impact.
+This is particularly important given the crucial role that peat and woodlands can play in tackling climate change.
 The usual method for keeping deer away from new woodland planting, or from grouse moors where it is believed they can bring infected ticks which affect the birds, is to use fencing.

 The use of fencing to exclude deer from large areas of forest or grouse moor can negatively impact on public access, landscape and wildlife.
 Fencing can encourage higher deer numbers to congregate on adjacent areas of land and also create welfare problems for the deer as they are unable to take shelter within the woodlands.